Frank Freyer: Life

 Freyer was originally from Marietta, Georgia.
 He began his college career at Georgia Institute of Technology in the fall of 1895.
 While there he founded the Georgia Tech chapter of Kappa Sigma.
 In the fall of 1898 he transferred to the United States Naval Academy.
 He graduated from the United States Naval Academy in 1902 and received a Bachelor of Laws from George Washington University in 1913.
 He married and two children, a daughter Engracia and a son Frank Barrow Freyer II.
 His granddaughter, G. Diane Freyer, married William Schneider, Jr., an Under-Secretary of State in the Reagan administration.
 After retiring from the Navy, Freyer and his wife lived in Denver, Colorado.
 He and his wife were avid art collectors, amassing a painting and furniture collection of over 1,000 works of Peruvian artwork.
 The "Frank Barrow Freyer Collection" has been displayed in numerous museums, including the Newark Museum, the Brooklyn Museum, the Columbus Museum of Fine Arts, and the Toledo Museum of Art.
-Many of the collection's pieces currently reside in the Denver Art Museum, and a piece from the collection, Ignacio Chacón's Madonna and Child with Bird, was depicted on a United States postage stamp in 2006.
+Many of the collection's pieces currently reside in the Denver Art Museum, and a piece from the collection, Ignacio Chacon's Madonna and Child with Bird, was depicted on a United States postage stamp in 2006.

 Naval career

 Freyer was admitted to the United States Naval Academy in May 1898 from Georgia.
 While attending the academy, he participated as a member of the Navy Midshipmen crew team and as a fullback for the Navy Midshipmen football team.
-He was also a member of the Kappa Sigma fraternity.
+He was also a member of Kappa Sigma fraternity.
 Soon after graduating, Freyer served as an ensign aboard USS Olympia in 1903.
 Freyer later served aboard USS Missouri during its visit to Japan as part of the Great White Fleet.
 In 1917, Freyer was stationed aboard USS Oregon.
 In 1918, he was transferred to Washington, D.C., where he became assistant to the Judge Advocate General of the Navy.

 Freyer, now a commander, sailed for Peru in August 1920 as head of a mission aiding in the reorganization of the Peruvian Navy.
 He was soon named Chief of Staff of the Peruvian Navy in January 1921, using the position to rebuild Peruvian naval education and command.
 For his service to Peru, the Congress of the Republic of Peru awarded him the nation's highest award, the Order of the Sun.
 After leaving Peru, he captained USS Procyon.
 In 1929, Captain Freyer commanded USS Trenton.